britzl/platypus/README.md

 The ```config``` table can have the following values:

 * `collisions` (table) - Lists of collision groups and bounding box size (REQUIRED)
-* `separation` (hash) - How to do collision separation.
-Use platypus.SEPARATION_SHAPES to separate using collision shapes and platypus.SEPARATION_RAYS to separate using ray casts.
-Default: platypus.SEPARATION_SHAPES
 * `debug` (boolean) - True to draw ray casts
 * `gravity` (number) - Gravity (pixels/s) (OPTIONAL)
 * `max_velocity` (number) - Maximum velocity of the game object (pixels/s).
 Set this to limit speed and prevent full penetration of game object into level geometry (OPTIONAL)
 * `wall_jump_power_ratio_x` (number) - Amount to multiply the jump power with when applying horizontal velocity during a wall jump (OPTIONAL)
 * `wall_jump_power_ratio_y` (number) - Amount to multiply the jump power with when applying vertical velocity during a wall jump (OPTIONAL)
+* `allow_double_jump` (boolean) - If double jumps are allowed
+* `allow_wall_jump` (boolean) - If wall jumps are allowed

 The `collisions` table can have the following values:

+* `separation` (hash) - How to do collision separation.
+Use platypus.SEPARATION_SHAPES to separate using collision shapes and platypus.SEPARATION_RAYS to separate using ray casts.
+Default: platypus.SEPARATION_SHAPES
 * `ground` (table) - List with collision group hashes for collision objects representing ground.
 Used when separating collisions using collision shapes.
 * `left` (number) - Distance from game object center to left edge of collision shape.
-Used by ray casts to detect ground and wall contact.
+Used by ray casts to detect ground and wall contact and when separating collisions using rays.
 * `right` (number) - Distance from game object center to right edge of collision shape.
-Used by ray casts to detect ground and wall contact.
+Used by ray casts to detect ground and wall contact and when separating collisions using rays.
 * `top` (number) - Distance from game object center to top edge of collision shape.
-Used by ray casts to detect ground and wall contact.
+Used by ray casts to detect ground and wall contact and when separating collisions using rays.
 * `bottom` (number) - Distance from game object center to bottom edge of collision shape.
-Used by ray casts to detect ground and wall contact.
+Used by ray casts to detect ground and wall contact and when separating collisions using rays.

 **RETURN**
 * `instance` (table) - The created Platypus instance

-The `instance` table has all of the instance functions describe below in addition to the following fields:
+The `instance` table has all of the instance functions describe below in addition to the values from `config` (either provided values or defaults) and the following fields:

-* `wall_jump_power_ratio_x` - Value copied from `config` or assigned a default value
-* `wall_jump_power_ratio_y` - Value copied from `config` or assigned a default value
-* `gravity` - Value copied from `config` or assigned a default value
 * `velocity` - The current velocity of the game object

+You can modify any of the instance values at runtime to change the behavior of the platypus instance.

 ### instance.update(dt)